Back to all posts

 • Confirm State Board Approval First: Before paying for any course, verify that the provider and the class format meet your state’s specific license renewal requirements.
 This ensures your investment of time and money will officially count toward keeping your license active.

-Why Hands-On CE Matters for Your Massage Career
+Why Hands-On CE is a Game-Changer for Your Career

 As massage therapists, we know our work is a craft.
 It’s a skill we’re always honing, and while online courses have their place, nothing replaces the experience of hands-on learning.
 Continuing education (CE) isn’t just about checking a box to keep your license active; it’s a direct investment in your skills, your confidence, and your career.
 When you learn a new technique with an instructor right there to guide your pressure and positioning, you build muscle memory and a deeper understanding that a video simply can’t replicate.